Welcome to Tri-Area Community Health

 Daisy M. Edwards, DNP, FNP-BC

 Daisy Edwards is a Family Nurse Practitioner, certified through the American Nurses Credentialing Center.
-She graduated with honors in 2012, with a Master’s Degree in Nursing and in 2023, with a Doctorate in Nursing Practice from Old Dominion University, in Norfolk ,VA.
-Her doctoral research was research related to Medical Cannabis Use in the Appalachian region in patients with anxiety, depression, insomnia, or chronic pain.
+She graduated with honors in 2012, with a Master’s Degree in Nursing.
+She later obtained her Doctorate in Nursing Practice from Old Dominion University in 2023.
+Her doctoral research was related to Medical Cannabis Use in the Appalachian region in patients with anxiety, depression, insomnia, or chronic pain.
 Only 1.2% of Nurse Practitioners hold a DNP degree according to the American Association of Colleges of Nursing.
+Her research is published in The Journal for Nurse Practitioners, https://www.npjournal.org/article/S1555-4155(24)00226-5/abstract.

 She is a member of the Golden Key International Honor Society, and the Society for Collegiate Leadership & Achievement, as well as the American Nurses Association, and Virginia Council of Nurse Practitioners.
 She is a certified medical examiner through the Federal Motor Carrier Safety Administration and is able to perform DOT exams.

 Daisy offers a caring, holistic, and collaborative approach to the healthcare needs of patients and their families.
-In her spare time, she enjoys travel, hiking, kayaking, singing, dancing, and spending time with family.
+In her spare time, she enjoys traveling, hiking, kayaking, dancing, billiards, and spending time with family.

 Sarah Knoeckel, DNP, FNP